Studies on consciousness reflect scientists’ and psychologists’ struggle to understand and measure this phenomenon.

-There are six main studies that have begun to pave the way to understanding consciousness, but it’s clear we still have a long way to go before we can truly comprehend the idea.
+There are six main studies on consciousness that have begun to pave the way to understanding its nature.
+But it’s clear we still have a long way to go before we can truly comprehend the idea.

-The study has since become known as the BIO-PK study and proved that when placed in a lab dish, people could affect the rate at which red blood cells died.
-Whilst the results were small, they opened up a whole range of questions and doors to further topics in this field.
+The study has since become known as the BIO-PK study and claimed that when placed in a lab dish, people could affect the rate at which red blood cells died.
+Whilst the results were small and were never taken seriously by scholars, they opened up a whole range of questions and doors to further topics in this field.

-2. Dr Masaru Emoto’s water crystals
+2. Masaru Emoto’s water crystals

-Dr Emoto’s study of water has proven that our thoughts and feelings can affect our physical reality.
-Using written and spoken words and music and presenting them to samples of water, the water literally changed its ‘expression’.
+Emoto’s study of water claimed that our thoughts and feelings can affect our physical reality.
+Using written and spoken words and music and presenting them to samples of water, Emoto said that the water had changed its ‘expression’.

 3. The Maharishi Effect

-In 1976, this was proved by the finding that when 1% practiced this technique, the crime rate reduced by 16%.
+In 1976, this was shown by the finding that when 1% practiced this technique, the crime rate reduced by 16%.
 In 1993, it was again put to the test, where the maximum decrease of crimes was 23.3%.

 4. The singing trees of Damanhur

 According to a study that started in 1976, the trees can control their electrical emissions – changing the notes – so they can ‘perform’ alongside musicians.